ianstormtaylor/slate/Contributing.md

 And follow the prompts Lerna gives you.

+Note that this will automatically run the prelease script first that will build, test and lint before attempting to publish.

+## Publishing `@next` Releases

 If we are unsure as to the stability of a release because there are significant changes and/or particularly complex changes, release with the `@next` tag.

 ```shell
 yarn release:next
 ```

+And follow the prompts Lerna gives you.

+## Running Prerelease Script

-If we want to make sure that Slate code follows the prerequisites for a release but without actually publishing, run:
+If we want to make sure that Slate code follows the preparations for a release but without actually publishing, run:

 ```shell
 yarn prerelease
 ```

+Which will build, test and lint Slate code.